-- 2.6.1 As well as these established effects, over the past 30 years it has been suggested that exposure to power-frequency magnetic or electric fields of the magnitude encountered in the environment could be linked with various health problems, ranging from headaches to Alzheimer's disease and cancer.
-The most persistent of these suggestions relates to childhood leukaemia.
-A number of epidemiological studies have suggested a statistical association between the incidence of childhood leukaemia and the proximity of homes to power transmission and distribution equipment or the power-frequency magnetic-field strengths in the homes.
-However, no causal link has been established between cancer (or any other disease) and magnetic or electric fields and indeed there is no established mechanism by which these fields could cause or promote the disease. - 2.6.2 The question of possible health effects of environmental power-frequency fields has been thoroughly reviewed in recent years by a number of national and international bodies.
-The principal such bodies that currently have authoritative relevance in the UK are the UKHSA (formerly PHE, formerly the HPA, formerly the NRPB), the International Agency for Research on Cancer (IARC), the WHO, and the relevant official scientific advisory committee for the EU, until recently the Scientific Committee on Emerging and Newly Identified Health Risks (SCENIHR). - 2.6.3 When assessing the scientific evidence on EMFs, it is essential to consider all the evidence and to perform an overall assessment of the evidence, weighting each strand of evidence and each individual study as appropriate to its strengths and weaknesses.
+- 2.6.2 The question of possible health effects of environmental power-frequency fields has been thoroughly reviewed in recent years by a number of national and international bodies.
+The principal such bodies that currently have authoritative relevance in the UK are the PHE (formerly the HPA, formerly the NRPB), the International Agency for Research on Cancer (IARC), the WHO, and the relevant official scientific advisory committee for the EU, until recently the Scientific Committee on Emerging and Newly Identified Health Risks (SCENIHR). - 2.6.3 When assessing the scientific evidence on EMFs, it is essential to consider all the evidence and to perform an overall assessment of the evidence, weighting each strand of evidence and each individual study as appropriate to its strengths and weaknesses.
 No single study can ever be conclusive (in either direction).
 Such reviews have been performed by the authoritative expert bodies, and it is those bodies that provide the most reliable conclusions, and on whose conclusions Government policy is based.
 The following are summaries of the conclusions of these relevant authoritative review bodies.